AKashyap86/godotBasics/README.md

 # godotEssentials
-This is a repository which will contain essential information including links tutorials about godot engine .
+This is a repository which will contain essential information including links to tutorials about godot engine .
 For starters I will post links to what all modules I used in making my game, but later on it will contain more complex creations, including my creations if needed.

 NOTE: This first piece of information consists of develepomental meddling so it is not for everyone!
 Also this is not so advanced , so this is a good medium step I think.
 You can try if you have got the basics covered up.

 How to build godot for android !! http://docs.godotengine.org/en/3.0/development/compiling/compiling_for_android.html

-If any problems, do the simple steps below -->
+If any problems apart from this, do the simple steps below -->

-..>
+--> Update your operating system.
+Linux commands to update -->
+sudo apt update && sudo apt upgrade sudo do release upgrade

+--> Update the graphics drivers.
+-->